Lee Jae Myung: Japan

 In regards to relations with Japan, Lee is pursuing a "two track strategy" to promote economic, social, and diplomatic exchange and cooperation while also dealing with historical issues, territorial sovereignty, and the life and safety of the people.

 Lee opposes to military training with the United States in which Japan participates, and he has described those who support training with Japan as "far-right chinil acts".

 In 2016, Lee said in an interview with an NHK reporter that Japan is South Korea's de facto 'enemy country'.
 He argues that if Japan increases its military power, it will be the first to invade South Korea.
 However, while critical of "Japanese imperialism", Lee is not opposed to the South Korea-Japan military agreement, GSOMIA, to maintain friendly relations with the United States, which calls for military cooperation between South Korea and Japan.
 GSOMIA is known to be what the United States demands from South Korea and Japan.

 On 1 March 2018, Lee said that Japan which he referred to as "an aggressor country", rather than Korea, should have been divided into two countries following the Pacific War.

 Russia

-Lee opposes the Russian invasion of Ukraine and does not oppose partial sanctions against Russia.
-However, he is considered to have a relatively friendly perception of Russia by South Korean standards.
-After the Russian Invasion of Ukraine, he criticized Volodymyr Zelenskyy's foreign policy toward Russia as 'incompetent' and 'provoking', causing controversy in South Korea.
-He strongly opposes South Korean conservatives' support for the possibility of arms aid to Ukraine, which he fears will negatively affect the South Korean economy.
+Lee has expressed opposition to the Russian invasion of Ukraine and does not oppose partial sanctions against Russia, yet he is considered to hold a relatively favorable perception of Russia by South Korean standards.
+In February 2022, he drew controversy by criticizing Ukrainian President Volodymyr Zelenskyy's foreign policy as "incompetent" and "provoking," for which he later apologized.
+Lee strongly opposes conservative calls for providing lethal arms aid to Ukraine, citing potential negative repercussions for the South Korean economy and security.

+Israel

+In April 2026, a diplomatic dispute occurred between South Korea and Israel after Lee shared a video on social media alleging Israeli military violence against Palestinians in the West Bank.
+Lee compared the actions in the video to historical atrocities, stating there was "no difference" between these acts and the Holocaust, the "massacre of Jews," or the issue of "comfort women" (sexual slavery by the Japanese military during WWII).
+The Israeli Foreign Ministry called Lee's comments "unacceptable" and accused him of trivializing the Holocaust.
+Lee later clarified that the video dated to 2024 but maintained his criticism, expressing "disappointment" at Israel’s response and urging the country to "reflect on the criticisms from people around the world" regarding human rights and international law.